 Inclusivity and accessibility

 Inclusivity and accessibility are at the heart of everything we do.
-We don’t want people to be unable to join our classes because they can’t reach them, pay for them, or they cannot make the scheduled class time.
+We want people to be able to join our seated chair exercise classes.
+We don’t want them to be excluded because they can’t reach the classes, pay for them, or they cannot make the scheduled class time.
 We don’t want people to feel they cannot join our classes if they know or expect that they will need to take a break for health or other reasons.

 It is why:

-- we offer Zoom as well as in person classes
+- we offer Zoom as well as on-site classes

 - we are committed to keeping our prices affordable